oremanj/python-netfilterqueue/README.rst

 ``QueueHandler.run([block])``
     Send packets to your callback.
 By default, this method blocks.
 Set block=False to let your thread continue.
-You can get the
+You can get the file descriptor of the socket with the ``get_fd`` method.

 Packet objects
 --------------